-- 1. Locknut
+- 1. Rubber cover

 - 2. Adjusting nut

+- 3. Locknut

-- Tighten the locknut and then slide the rubber cover to its original position.
+- 4. Tighten the locknut and then slide the rubber cover to its original position.

 Valve clearance

 The valve clearance changes with use, resulting in improper air-fuel mixture and/or engine noise.
 To prevent this from occurring, the valve clearance must be adjusted by a Yamaha dealer at the intervals specified in the periodic maintenance and lubrication chart.